-The American Association of State Highway and Transportation Officials developed a standard, M306 that calls for proof load testing for iron castings.
+The American Association of State Highway and Transportation Officials (AASHTO) developed a standard, M-306, that calls for proof load testing of iron castings.
 For an H-20 proof load test, that standard requires a 40,000 lb. load be applied to a 9” x 9” square plate for one minute.
 Any cracks or permanent deformation greater than 1/8” are cause for rejection.

 In recent years, polymer lids have been used for a variety of applications, such as:

-- Water meter pits and manholes, where existing cast iron lids blocked the radio signal.
+- Water meter pits and manholes, where existing cast iron lids blocked radio signals.

 - Flow monitoring devices in manholes, where signals of rising flow levels are likewise blocked by cast iron lids.

 - Theft, due to the scrap value of iron.